 English Language Centres are run in Melbourne, Sydney and Brisbane.
 The University offers programs for those wishing to improve their English for work, travel or to reach the English proficiency requirements for entry to the University.

-International students receive a comprehensive Orientation Program to familiarise them with University procedures, Australian study methods and social customs and culture.
+International students receive a comprehensive Orientation Program to familiarise themselves with University procedures, Australian study methods and social customs and culture.
 Campus tours and "welcome events" are also part of the international student induction.

 International student advisers